-We fund more than 50 programs, delivered by over 30 agencies, which prioritize those who have been homeless for a long period of time, have complex needs, as well as Indigenous Peoples, families, youth and women.
+We fund more than 50 programs, delivered by over 25 agencies, which prioritize those who are experiencing homelessness, have complex needs, as well as specific programs for Indigenous Peoples, families, youth and women.

 Accessing Program & Project Funding

 The Calgary Homeless Foundation partners with and funds agencies to help Calgary achieve Functional Zero homelessness, and in doing so together, we will improve the quality of life for individuals, families and communities.
 Funding and grants are awarded based on the quality of proposals received and the contribution to Calgary’s homeless-serving system-of-care.

 We fund both programs and projects through various public, competitive, and accountable procurement methods such as a Request for Proposals (RFP), grant requests and other public calls for application processes.

 From time to time, there are funding, grant, and project opportunities available.
 These opportunities will be posted on this page as they are released.

 If you have any questions regarding grants, funding, and contracts, please contact us at email@example.com.
 In addition, if you want to be notified of new opportunities for partnership please email us and request to be added to our mail list.
 Please detail the type of opportunities you’d like to be notified of.

-Please check back frequently and prior to your application to ensure you have the most recent application information and forms.
+Please check back frequently and prior to your application submission to ensure you have the most recent application information and forms.
 Updates and version #’s of documents will be listed.